DataDog/terraform-provider-datadog/docs/resources/integration_gcp_sts.md

 ### Optional

 - `account_tags` (Set of String) Tags to be associated with GCP metrics and service checks from your account.
 - `automute` (Boolean) Silence monitors for expected GCE instance shutdowns.
+Defaults to `false`.
 - `host_filters` (Set of String) Your Host Filters.
+- `is_cspm_enabled` (Boolean) Whether Datadog collects cloud security posture management resources from your GCP project.
+If enabled, requires `resource_collection_enabled` to also be enabled.
+Defaults to `false`.
+- `is_security_command_center_enabled` (Boolean) When enabled, Datadog will attempt to collect Security Command Center Findings.
+Note: This requires additional permissions on the service account.
+Defaults to `false`.
-- `is_cspm_enabled` (Boolean) When enabled, Datadog performs configuration checks across your Google Cloud environment by continuously scanning every resource, which may incur additional charges.
+- `resource_collection_enabled` (Boolean) When enabled, Datadog scans for all resources in your GCP environment.

 ### Read-Only